Inbox Anxiety – Seven Rules to Claim Your Confidence Back

 We feel stressed also because we don’t feel productive.
 As we are constantly interrupted by a “PLING” our cognitive performance is reduced resulting in an attention deficit.
 According to research done on the negative effects of email on productivity, it takes us an average of 23 minutes and 15 seconds to get back to the taks after we’ve been interrupted.
 Now, think of how many times they interrupt you at work and make an average calculation.
 It’s scary.

 There is one more issue related to inbox anxiety and this is known as “email apnea.”
 In fact, 80% of people tend to hold their breath unnaturally when going through their emails causing a change in their normal breathing patterns.
-Holding your breath can contribute to stress-related diseases because it throws off the body’s balance of oxygen, carbon dioxide and nitric oxide.
+Holding your breath can contribute to stress-related diseases by throwing off the body’s balance of oxygen, carbon dioxide and nitric oxide.

-Here are seven tips that will help you take back control of your inbox, time and productivity.
+Here are seven tips to help you regain control of your inbox, time and productivity.

 1 – Clarify the Purpose of Your Conversations

-2 – Build Better Relationships to the Senders and Receivers
+2 – Build Better Relationships with the Senders and Receivers

 If you don’t know the other person well, try to reciprocate their tone.
-You don’t want to come across as too friendly or too formal if the relationship is just at the beginning.
-When I communicate in German, I struggle because the connotations of how you address a person are quite different depending on the cultural context.
-In English, you can easily be far too informal and hurt somebody’s feelings.
+You don’t want to come across as too friendly or too formal if the relationship is just starting.
+When I communicate in German, I struggle because the connotations of how you address a person differ depending on the cultural context.
+You can easily be far too informal in English and hurt somebody’s feelings.
 As a general rule, avoid emotions and emotional topics.

 When you aren’t familiar with the sender, another good alternative is picking up the phone.
 If you are a millennial, calling someone you don’t know might not be your preference, but I still think it’s the best way to establish first contact with someone.